krzemienski/awesome-from-stars/README.md

 * [thiagolioy/useful_scripts](https://github.com/thiagolioy/useful_scripts): some useful scripts with different purposes .
 * [Eyevinn/user-segmentation-api](https://github.com/Eyevinn/user-segmentation-api): Example of a simple implementation to build a user segmentation api on top of Redis
 * [tuberry/user-theme-x](https://github.com/tuberry/user-theme-x): Customizable user-theme with user stylesheet and night theme auto-switch based on the Night Light.
+* [duliodenis/userdefaults-wrapper](https://github.com/duliodenis/userdefaults-wrapper): This is a Swift / SwiftUI property wrapper that simplifies working with UserDefaults, allowing developers to use properties that automatically sync with UserDefaults.
 * [omaralbeik/UserDefaultsStore](https://github.com/omaralbeik/UserDefaultsStore): Why not use UserDefaults to store Codable objects 😉
 * [utmapp/UTM](https://github.com/utmapp/UTM): Virtual machines for iOS and macOS
 * [encode/uvicorn](https://github.com/encode/uvicorn): An ASGI web server, for Python. 🦄